abcnorio/nspawn-aiml/Readme.md

 ### Further tutorials on systemd-nspawn

 The following tutorials are good starting points to understand nspawn a little bit better, and it covers scenarios not touched by the tutorial.
 Most are focused on Debian/ Ubuntu/ Arch/ Fedora Linux based distributions.
+The following links all lead to external resources (checked 2024-08-29).

 - [Debian nspawn](https://wiki.debian.org/nspawn)
 - [nspawn](https://wiki.arcoslab.org/tutorials/tutorials/systemd-nspawn)